Michelin restaurants in Edinburgh: ultimate guide

 The Lookout Edinburgh

 Lookout by name and lookout by nature – some of Edinburgh’s finest views are yours to savour when taking a seat at The Lookout.
-The restaurant is positioned atop Calton Hill, and full length windows ensure every diner can make the most of the unparalleled panoramas.

 What a way to start the day with freshly baked pastries or a Continental tray, all washed down with nasturtium juice.
-For lunch and dinner, it’s seven or eight course tasting menus respectively.

 Save on Pinterest: